 The pompom goldfish is actually correctly named the “pompon”.
 However, due to its appearance, it is much more commonly known by the name pompom.

-The pompom goldfish is distinctive due to the two bubble-like growths than develop on the nose of the fish from the time that they are around 18 weeks old, making the fish instantly recognizable to the goldfish enthusiast.
+The pompom goldfish is distinctive due to the two bubble-like growths, also known as narial bouquets, that develop on the nose of the fish from the time that they are around 18 weeks old, making the fish instantly recognizable to the goldfish enthusiast.
+These narial bouquets should be at least the size of the eye.

 It can take several months for the pompoms themselves to fully develop.
 Once mature, they can become so large that they get sucked into the mouth of the fish when they take in water!